dobbelina/yt-dlp-multiconfig/README.md

 If you want to change the shortcut key **Ctrl + p** you can do that as well to start the download process.
 To exit the program press **F4**

-The Preset options can be named anything reflecting what you put in the config files.
+The Preset options can be named anything you want, reflecting what you put in the config files.
 If you change Debug to "on" yt-dlp will stay open for debugging purposes.

 Example below: